Hu Yepin: Arrest and execution

-In September 1930, the Kuomintang leader Chen Lifu formally banned the Left League.
+In September 1930, the Kuomintang leader Chen Lifu formally banned the League of Left-Wing Writers.
 Orders were also issued to arrest its members.
 The League was driven underground.

-On 17 January 1931, while attending a secret Communist Party meeting at the Oriental Hotel in the Shanghai International Settlement, Hu was arrested along with other attendees by the British police.
+On 17 January 1931, while attending a secret CCP meeting at the Oriental Hotel in the Shanghai International Settlement, Hu was arrested along with other attendees by the British police.

 When Hu failed to return home, Ding Ling and Shen Congwen searched frantically for him.
 A day later, Shen received confirmation that Hu had been arrested by the British police and extradited to the Kuomintang, and was imprisoned in Longhua, suburban Shanghai, where many Communists were held.
 Shen and Ding sought help from prominent intellectuals including Hu Shih, Xu Zhimo, Cai Yuanpei, and Shao Lizi, who lobbied Chen Lifu and the Shanghai mayor Zhang Qun for Hu's release, all to no avail.

 On 7 February 1931, the Kuomintang executed 23 Communists in Longhua, including three women, one pregnant.
-Hu Yepin was one of the five members of the Left League executed on that day, along with Rou Shi, Li Weisen, Yin Fu, and Feng Keng.
-Together they are remembered as the Five Martyrs of the League of Left-Wing Writers by the Communist Party of China.
+Hu Yepin was one of the five members of the League executed on that day, along with Rou Shi, Li Weisen, Yin Fu, and Feng Keng.
+Together they are remembered as the Five Martyrs of the League of Left-Wing Writers by the CCP.

 The circumstances of Hu's arrest along with other communists had been controversial.
 However, most publications in China and Taiwan now agree that they were betrayed by members of a rival Communist faction, possibly Wang Ming and his close associates, Gu Shunzhang and Tang Yu.

 Works

 Hu Yepin's early writings, such as Where to Go (往何处去), were semi-autobiographical, reflecting his sense of despair over the widespread poverty and hopelessness that were prevalent in China during the 1920s.
 A Pearl in the Brain (活珠子) was one of his most highly regarded works.
 Hu was one of the few among the May Fourth writers who wrote in the then-new vernacular Chinese language with ease.

-In all of Hu's novels, the poor always lose.
-His reaction against social injustice made him susceptible to the influence of the Communist ideology.
-In 1930, the year he joined the Communist Party, and shortly before his execution, he published the novella To Moscow (到莫斯科去) and the novel A Bright Future (光明在我们的前面).
+In 1930, the year he joined the Chinese Communist Party, and shortly before his execution, he published the novella To Moscow (到莫斯科去) and the novel A Bright Future (光明在我们的前面).